EGOS Sustainability Principles

 At the same time, EGOS shall not compromise its core mission as a scholarly association (as outlined in Article 2 of its statutes) which encompasses, in particular: (i) providing an international network in the field of organizational theory and research; (ii) providing an adequate forum for research presentations and discussions; (iii) supporting the socialization of young researchers into the field of organization studies; and (iv) facilitating high-quality interaction of its members.

-As a good citizen of the communities and contexts in which it partakes, EGOS has been promoting responsible and ethical behavior among its members – and the sustainability principles at hand will be part of these efforts.
-In so doing, the EGOS leadership will work closely with the local organizing teams of future EGOS Colloquia to address issues and concerns of sustainability as related to EGOS activities.
+As a good citizen of the communities and contexts in which it partakes, EGOS has been promoting responsible and ethical behavior among its members – and the sustainability principles at hand are part of these efforts.
+In so doing, the EGOS leadership works closely with the local organizing teams of future EGOS Colloquia to address issues and concerns of sustainability as related to EGOS activities.

 The following principles are organized according to: (i) the level they address; and (ii) whether they will be implemented in the short, medium, or long term (if applicable).